On the action of relatively irreducible automorphisms on their train tracks: Abstract

 \section{Abstract}

 Let $G$ be a group and let $\G$ be a free factor system of $G$, namely a free splitting of $G$ as $G=G_1*\dots*G_k*F_r$.
-In this paper, we study the set of train track points for $\G$-irreducible automorphisms $\phi$ with exponential growth (relatively to $\G$).
-Such set is known to coincide with the minimally displaced set $\Min(\phi)$ of $\phi$.
+In this paper, we study the set of train track points for $\G$-irreducible automorphisms $\phi$ with exponential growth.
+Such set is known to coincide with the minimally displaced set $\Min(\phi)$ of $\phi$, in the relative deformation space corresponding to the splitting.
+The theory of such relative spaces, even if it is more general by its own nature, is crucial to understanding reducible automorphisms of free groups, as any automorphism is relatively irreducible with respect to \emph{some} free factor system $\mathcal{G}$.

 Our main result is that $\Min(\phi)$ is co-compact, under the action of the cyclic subgroup generated by $\phi$.

 Along the way we obtain other results that could be of independent interest.
 For instance, we prove that any point of $\Min(\phi)$ is in uniform distance from $\Min(\phi^{-1})$.
 We also prove that the action of $G$ on the product of the attracting and the repelling trees for $\phi$, is discrete.
 Finally, we get some fine insight about the local topology of relative outer space.